• Skip to content

 Symptoms appear 1-2 months after infection with the virus.
 This long incubation period can make it hard to know exactly when or where the infection happened.

 Children with hepatitis A usually have milder symptoms than adults.
 In fact, most children with hepatitis A, especially very young children, don’t have many symptoms.
-It’s possible for them to have hepatitis A without you realising.
-Other children with hepatitis A can be very sick and will need to go to hospital, but this isn’t common.
+They can have hepatitis A without you realising.

 When hepatitis A symptoms do happen, they can happen quite suddenly.
-They include general symptoms like tiredness, fever, nausea, loss of appetite, vomiting and diarrhoea.
+They include general symptoms like:

-Medical help: when to get it for children with hepatitis A
+Medical help: when to get it for children and teenagers with hepatitis A symptoms

 You should take your child to the GP if your child:

-• has stomach pain that continues longer than a few days
+- has stomach pain that lasts longer than a few days

 Tests for hepatitis A